DutchRetroGuy/AmigaAudioMixer/README.md

    * Sample rate used can be configured at assembly time, using standard Paula period values.
    * Fully PC relative code is used to make relocation as easy as possible.
+   * Optionally supports using callbacks to handle IRQ and DMA registers, rather than the mixer doing so natively.

 *) in practice, this is limited by the largest maximum single block of free RAM that exists.
 A system with multiple memory expansions will be limited